 Being precocious and already having a best friend at home, who was attending another school, I never made any real friends.
 But somehow that never did bother me.

 The first three years our teachers were quite nice ladies.
-But the last three years I had male teachers who except for the one I had in year 4 were all psycho’s if you ask me.
-In fifth grade we had a very cranky guy with a very short fuse.
-As this was the sixties and Curaçao being rather backward he felt it his duty to use corporal punishment at the slightest disobedience.
+But my last three years I had male teachers who except for the one I had in year 4 were all psycho’s if you ask me.
+In fifth grade, we had a very cranky guy with a very short fuse.
+As this was the sixties and Curaçao being rather backwards he felt it his duty to use corporal punishment at the slightest disobedience.
 I think he was one of those strict Christians who do not believe in sparing the rod when it comes to raising children.

 Once one of my fellow pupils refused to leave the classroom feeling he was being treated unfairly.
 The teacher went completely ballistic, kicked him of his chair and kicked him some more out of the classroom.
 We were all frozen in terror.
 When I told my dad about this little episode he made me promise that if I would ever be in that situation I would immediately leave the school and come home.
 He, being a teacher himself, always felt you let yourself down as an adult when you physically hurt a child.
 A shame he never could convince my mum of this.
 Remember the carpet beater?

 During that year I kept my head down and came through that year without any damage.

 The last year of Primary school though was a completely other story.
 Our teacher was Headmaster as well as a teacher of form 6 and was already advanced in years.
 We all knew he loved to whack children on the head or lash out with his ruler.
 He used to creep up on you from behind if you were not paying attention and suddenly hit you on the side of your head so your ears were ringing.